solitone/stravaheatmap/README.md

 in Cartograph Maps.

-The `stravaheatmap.cartograph` utility generates an online map definition (omapdef) file containing containing the [TMS](https://en.wikipedia.org/wiki/Tile_Map_Service) URLs of the Strava Heatmap of the four available activities (`all`, `ride`, `run`, and `winter`).
+The `stravaheatmap.cartograph` utility generates an online map definition (omapdef) file containing the [TMS](https://en.wikipedia.org/wiki/Tile_Map_Service) URLs of the Strava Heatmap of the four available activities (`all`, `ride`, `run`, and `winter`).

-1. From the command line, run `$ python3 -m stravaheatmap.cartograph`
+1. From the command line, run `python3 -m stravaheatmap.cartograph`
 2. Provide the email/password of your Strava account
 3. Choose whether you want to save the omapdef file saved in the current directory or in iCloud (only relevant for macOS users--if you choose iCloud